pickettd/HunyuanVideo_MLX/README.md

 If you encounter memory issues:
 1. Close all other applications
-2. Use MMGP mode with conservative settings
+2. Use recommended resolution for your RAM
-3. Reduce video resolution and length
+3. Start with shorter video length
 4. Clear Python environment between runs
 5. Monitor resources with `python monitor_resources.py`
+6. Check logs for specific optimization suggestions

 ## License